SIGHPC-Education-Chapter/Piction/README.md

 with the new vocabulary.
 A discussion may occur on the limits experienced on the third sheet, and how each group overcomed them.

+No such activity shall finish without a discussion with the class about the connexion to the CS field.
+The animator may first ask the class about their feelings on this connexion, and discuss rapidely the collected answers.
+There is several links to CS, detailed below.

 # That's Computer Science!

 - Duration: 5mn

-No such activity shall finish without a discussion with the class about the connexion to the CS field.
-The animator may first ask the class about their feelings on this connexion, and discuss rapidely the collected answers.
-There is several links to CS.

 We organize the discussion using the four axes Language, Information/Data, Algorithm and Machine that is are common in the